lincheney/nvim-multi-cursor/README.md

     * `feedkeys()`
         * note that `feedkeys("...", "t")` *does* work
 * anything that makes and edits and then immediately switches buffer/window
-* undo works "most of the time", but rarely it will not
+* undo works "most of the time", but occasionally it will not
+* pasting works most of the time
 * backspacing in replace-mode, and similar, does not work
 * only the following marks are supported, others will not work well
     * `<`, `>`, `[`, `]`